ctrf-io/playwright-ctrf-json-reporter/README.md

 ## What is CTRF?

 A JSON test report schema that is the same structure, no matter which testing tool is used.
-It's created to provide consistent test reporting across multiple testing libraries and frameworks.
-Where many testing libraries exist, each generating JSON reports in their own way, CTRF provides a standardised schema so you can generate the same report anywhere.
+It's created to provide consistent test reporting agnostic of specific programming languages or testing frameworks.
+Where many testing frameworks exist, each generating JSON reports in their own way, CTRF provides a standardised schema helping you generate the same report anywhere.

 ## Installation